Merida is the capital city of the Yucatan State in Mexico and a vibrant and colorful city to explore.

 With a small child coming along, we love that these trips didn’t require a lot of hours of driving and were close enough to return to Merida quickly!

-If you find yourself in Merida and are looking for some great day trips from the city that are less than 2 hours away, we’ve got a full list for you below.
+If you find yourself in this city and are looking for some great day trips from Merida that are less than 2 hours away, we’ve got a full list for you below.

 Best Merida Day Trips For Your Yucatan Peninsula Visit